NotAvi1389/NotAvi1389.github.io/index.md

 Lab 6, Part 2

 This was also another one of my favorite labs because I was introduced to a new concept not just in computer science but also a new game called blackjack.
-I found it a very interesting, fun, and easy lab.
+It required a lot of if statements and that really helped me get used to doing those.I found it a very interesting, fun, and easy lab

 Lab 2

 Lab 2 was one of those labs that I found as a very good way to introduce me to the c++ language.
+The lab required us to write a sentences using basic strings and std::cout and cin's as well.
 I felt that this introductory assignment really opened up my thoughts about coding and I couldn’t stop thinking about how much more I could achieve with the c++ language.